iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Terraform's cloud-agnostic appeal primarily rests in its language.
 Each cloud, with its distinct resources, services, and structures, requires Terraform to rely on specific "providers".
 These abstract providers bridge Terraform configurations to the relevant cloud provider's API.

-Yes, Terraform is designed to be cloud-agnostic, however this concept primarily applies within the Terraform language itself.
+Yes, Terraform is designed to be cloud-agnostic, however, this concept primarily applies within the Terraform language itself.
 Each cloud provider has its own set of resources and services with their unique attributes, object structures, and dependencies.
 Terraform relies on abstract "providers" for each cloud, responsible for translating Terraform configurations into API calls specific to that cloud provider.

 So, even though you can utilize a unified language and configuration syntax across multiple cloud providers: